nima-karimii/leaflet-challenge/README.md

 In this step :

-* I plotted  a second data set on our map.
+* I plotted  a second data set on my map.

-* I added a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.
+* I added a number of base maps to choose from as well as separate out my two different data sets into overlays that can be turned on and off independently.

 - - -